Mandt Bros. Productions

 Mandt Bros.
 Productions is a Los Angeles-based production company founded by brothers Neil and Michael Mandt.

-The brothers are ten-time Emmy Award winners and partners in the Los Angeles based creative studio and are the Producers of the Golden Globe Awards.
-The company was formed in 2001 and has a wealth of experience delivering award-winning content to television, film, internet, immersive and mobile audiences.
-In addition to creating traditional content, the brothers have built and operated multiple turn-key production facilities and are experts in virtual and augmented reality content creation.
+The brothers are partners in the Los Angeles based creative studio and are the Producers of the Golden Globe Awards.
+The company was formed in 2001 and has experience of television, film, internet, immersive and mobile audiences.
+In addition to creating traditional content, the brothers have built and operated multiple turn-key production facilities and are in virtual and augmented reality content creation.

 Some of the company’s notable credits include the development and creation of the hit ESPN series, Jim Rome is Burning, the Syfy Channel series Destination Truth, The Shed for Food Network, The Car Show with Adam Carolla for Speed, Strangers in Danger for Fuel, My Crazy Life for E!, Sports Jobs with Junior Seau for Versus, Next Stop for Charlie for Showtime and the production of ABC’s Frozen Christmas Parade.